N. Scott Momaday

 Professor

-Navarre Scott Momaday (February 27, 1934 - ) was born in Lawton, Oklahoma.
-When he was 1 year old, his parents moved from the Kiowa Indian reservation to Arizona.
+Navarre Scott Momaday (February 27, 1934 - January 24, 2024) was born in Lawton, Oklahoma.
+When he was one year old, his parents moved from the Kiowa Indian reservation to Arizona.
 He graduated from the University of New Mexico, and continued on to Stanford University, where he received a poetry fellowship for Creative Writing.
 In 1963, he received a doctorate in English literature.
-He has taught at the Universities of Stanford, Arizona, UC Berkeley, and UC Santa Barbara, and has been a visiting professor at Columbia, Princeton, and in Moscow.
+He taught at the Universities of Stanford, Arizona, UC Berkeley, and UC Santa Barbara, and was a visiting professor at Columbia, Princeton, and in Moscow.
 At UC Berkeley, he designed the graduate program for Indian Studies.

-He has lived in Tucson and taught at the University of Arizona since 1982.
+He lived in Tucson and taught at the University of Arizona from 1982 to 2005.